Skip to main content

 Derivatives and Commodities

-Our lawyers also have substantial knowledge and experience with the Commodity Exchange Act, federal and state securities laws, federal energy laws, as well as federal banking laws.
-We also have significant experience dealing with enforcement and rule compliance in connection with exchanges such as the Chicago Mercantile Exchange and the Intercontinental Exchange.
+Our lawyers also have substantial knowledge and experience with the Commodity Exchange Act and regulations implemented thereunder, NFA rules and procedures, federal and state securities laws, and federal and state banking laws.
+We also have experience dealing with enforcement and rule compliance in connection with exchanges such as the Intercontinental Exchange.

 Language - English